 - Ensure Internal Audit has full.
-Free and unrestricted access to all activities, records, property and personnel necessary to perform its duties as defined in Audit Terms of Reference; - To review and approve the Internal Audit and Compliance Plan in line with the Business Risks Management Framework of the Company and taken to implement the audit recommendations; To monitor Internal Audit and Compliance - To monitor Internal Audit and Compliance process to ensure that it is adequately resourced and has the competency and qualifications to complete its mandates and approved audit plans.
+Free and unrestricted access to all activities, records, property and personnel necessary to perform its duties as defined in Audit Terms of Reference; - To review and approve the Internal Audit and Compliance Plan in line with the Business Risks Management Framework of the Company and taken to implement the audit recommendations: - recommendations;

+To monitor Internal Audit and Compliance process to ensure that it is adequately resourced and has the competency and qualifications to complete its mandates and approved audit plans.